arcology-network/devnet/README.md

 - [Docker engine](https://docs.docker.com/engine/install/ubuntu/)
 - Git

-## Deployment Options
+## Network Setup

 An Arcology DevNet can be initiated as either a Layer 1 or an Ethereum Layer 2 rollup network, depending on the requirements.
-Once you have cloned the project, you can choose to deploy the network in one of the following ways:

 - [L1 setup](./docs/l1.md)
 - [L2 Rollup setup](./docs/l2.md)